Step 3

 Good Orderly Direction

-which means to "immediately launch" into Step 4 emPowered by HP.
+which means to "immediately launch" into Step 4 emPowered by my Higher Power.

 "Trust in the Lord with all your heart,